Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 1 out of 7

-Source: Capital IQ, a division of Standard & Poor's.
-NM = not meaningful; Rite Aid had negative earnings and shareholder equity during the period.
+Source: S&P Capital IQ.
+NM = not meaningful because of negative earnings and shareholder equity.
 Total score = number of passes.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.